 After menopause, lower levels of oestrogen affect women’s bone health, which puts them at greater risk of developing osteoporosis.

-On average, women lose up to 10% of their bone mass in the first five years after menopause.
+On average, women lose up to 10% of their bone mass in the first 5 years after menopause.
 After this, the rate of bone loss slows.

 Learn how to reduce your risk of osteoporosis with a healthy diet and exercise.

-After menopause, you may notice extra body fat around your stomach.
-This can increase your risk of health conditions such as high blood pressure, diabetes, cardiovascular disease, dementia and some cancers.
+After menopause, you may notice extra body fat around your belly.
+This can increase your risk of health conditions such as type 2 diabetes, heart disease, dementia and some cancers.

-It’s very important to maintain a healthy weight at this stage of life.
-You can do this by:
+It’s important to maintain a healthy weight at this stage of life.

-Lower levels of oestrogen after menopause can affect your bladder health, including:
+Lower levels of oestrogen after menopause can affect your bladder health.
+For example, it may cause:

 • weak pelvic floor muscles